WarpspeedSCP/site/content/posts/tech/java_and_patter_matching.md

 ### The Bottom, or Empty Type (`⊥`)

 This type is used to describe the set of all values which *can't be computed*[^turing].
 For any normal programming language, this set is usually empty (Ø).
-I don't believe any languages that can express values with no computable representation exist.
+I don't believe there exists a language that can express values with no computable representation.

 [^turing]: When I say can't be computed, I mean it in the [Turing-complete](https://en.wikipedia.org/wiki/Turing_completeness) sense.